 - During quiet hours, no generators or other motorized equipment emitting loud sounds or exhaust are permitted to be in operation

-A camp host is in residence at Martin Landing from approximately April 1 through November 15.
-Between these dates, the park is open 24/7, for day-use and camping.
-When the camp host is not in residence (approximately mid-November through March), the lane is gated and only walk-in access is available.
-Visitors may still park along Scott Pit Road and walk through the gate into Martin Landing to enjoy day-use, wildlife-viewing and legal hunting and fishing activities.
+A camp host is in residence at Martin Landing spring to fall.
+While a camp host is on-site the park is open 24/7, for day-use and camping.
+When the camp host is not in residence, the overnight camping area is gated and closed to vehicle access.
+However, Martin Landing remains open year-round for day-use, wildlife-viewing, and legal hunting and fishing activities.

 Day and night use for legal hunting and fishing are not subject to camping fees.
 Martin Landing camping fees will be used for maintenance and improvement of the campground facilities.
 Fees are payable by cash or check.
 Checks should be made out to the Southwest Idaho Resource Conservation & Development Council (SWIDRC&D).
 Campsites are available on a first-come, first-serve basis only.

 From Parma take S. Roswell Blvd.
 Turn onto Hexon Rd.
 Follow Hexon Rd. to Scott Pitt Rd.
 Follow Scott Pit Rd past Olson and take a right into the park